 In the above examples, you would need to provide the marketing plan, estimated reach of the activity, and the return on investment for the tourism operators.

 Tourism Experiences for your VIPS

 Another way to generate interest in your event across multiple platforms is to arrange for your VIPs, performers, or other high-profile attendees to experience the region.
-An ‘experience’ can be one of (or a combination of):
+An ‘experience’ can be:

 - hosted tours,